Your Privacy Rights

 Please note if you delete your browser cookies, your opt-out cookie will also be deleted.
 Additionally, if you change computers or web browsers, you will need to opt out again.

-Monster also uses "Flash cookies", also known as "Local Shared Objects", to preserve video player settings and for user authentication purposes.
+Monster also uses "Flash cookies", also known as "Local Shared Objects", to preserve video player settings and for security purposes.
 You can adjust your settings for your Flash cookies here.

 Referrals: If you choose to use our service to share site content with a friend, we will ask you for your friend’s name and email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site.
 Monster Worldwide, Inc. temporarily stores this information for the sole purpose of sending this one-time email.